Teacher Education Program

-UBC’s Bachelor of Education program is recognized by international education communities as a leader in preparing students to teach in elementary, middle school, and secondary school contexts (ages 5 to 18 year olds).
+UBC’s Bachelor of Education (BEd) program is recognized by international education communities as a leader in preparing students to teach in elementary, middle school, and secondary school contexts (ages 5 to 18 years old).

 For those interested in becoming an International Baccalaureate Educator, UBC is an excellent choice.
 Global perspectives are key to education, and this central tenet of the International Baccalaureate is shared by the University of British Columbia.
 More than 1000 IB diploma graduates choose UBC as their university.